rollerworks/search/doc/searches.rst

     You can also use the FieldSetBuilder to import the fields from models using the :doc:`Metadata <metadata>` component.

+    Loading a Fields configuration using metadata reduces the duplication between FieldSets.
+You only configure the field once and can reuse it multiple times throughout the application.

 Performing a manual search (SearchConditionBuilder)
 ---------------------------------------------------

-In most cases you'd ask the system to process an input and pass it to a list of condition optimizers before applying it on the storage layer.

-But it is also possible to create a SearchCondition manually.
+In most cases you would ask the system to process an input and pass it to a list of condition optimizers before applying it on the storage layer.
+But it's also possible to create a SearchCondition manually.

 The ``SearchConditionBuilder`` is just for this, if you already know how an XML document is build then this should be pretty straightforward.